jkaninda/goma-gateway/README.md

 It comes with a lot of integrated features, such as:

-- Reverse proxy
 - RESTFull API Gateway management
 - Domain/host based request routing
 - Multi domain request routing
+- Reverse proxy
+- Websocket proxy
 - Cross-Origin Resource Sharing (CORS)
+- Custom Headers
-- Backend errors interceptor
+- Backend Errors interceptor
 - Authentication middleware
   - JWT `client authorization based on the result of a request`
   - Basic-Auth